 Ok back to the spreadsheet.

-You should also update your profit margin field, as default it is set to 30%.
+You should also update your profit margin field.
+As a default, it is set to 30%.

 Once you have inputted the last three months data you should now see what your averages look like and what your targets for next month are.

 Alright!
-Your now setting and reporting on business objectives like a boss!
+You’re now setting and reporting on business objectives like a boss!